cscart/docs/en/cscart_addons/addons/quantity_discount_bulk_edit/index.rst

 Installing the add-on
 =====================

-    Install the Quantity Discount Bulk Edit add-on on the add-ons list page (Add-ons → Manage add-ons).
+    Install the Discount Edition add-on on the add-ons list page (Add-ons → Manage add-ons).
 Click the + button in the top right corner, select an archive and click Upload & install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

     .. fancybox:: img/Quantity_discount_bulk_edit_001.png
-        :alt: CS-Cart Quantity Discount Bulk Edit add-on
+        :alt: CS-Cart Discount Edition add-on

 ==========================
 Editing quantity discounts